FiltersBy-Erazure/PD2-Loot-Filter/README.md

 - **Set Items:**
   - Most set items are hidden
 - **Magic and Rare Items:**
-  - Rare armors (except circlets), weapons, arrows, and bolts are hidden
+  - Rare armors (except circlets, belts, and boots), weapons, arrows, and bolts are hidden
-  - Magic armors, weapons, jewels, and charms are hidden
+  - Magic armors, weapons, and large charms are hidden